yair-schiff/stochastic-orders-ICMN/README.md

 3. https://github.com/CW-Huang/CP-Flow

 ## Citation:
-To cite our work please use: TODO: need bibtex citation here
+To cite our work, please use:
 ```
 @article{stochasticOrdersICMN,
   title={Learning with Stochastic Orders},